Akalanka47000/task-tracker/client/readme.md

 - `pnpm dev` - Starts the server in dev mode
 - `pnpm build` - Builds the server
 - `pnpm start` - Runs the built server
+- `pnpm test` - Runs unit tests (Please note that if directly run from here instead of through Turbo the dependant packages must be built first)